FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 Configuration
 -------------

-The configuration process prompts questions to the user, proposes available responses within brackets in case of selection queries and shows a default response within square brackets (used in case the user presses only Enter key):
+The configuration process prompts some questions to the user, proposing available responses within brackets in case of selection queries and showing a default response within square brackets (used in case the user presses only Enter key):

 ::